tiramisuapp/tiramisuapp.github.io/docs/processes.md

 Role definition and allocation[](#role-definition-and-allocation)

-As explained, at Community Heroes we have roles instead of fixed job descriptions and we use [glassfrog](https://app.glassfrog.com/organizations/23039/orgnav/roles/12945438) instead of a regular organigram and job descriptions.
+As explained, at Tiramsiu we have roles instead of fixed job descriptions and we use [glassfrog](https://app.glassfrog.com/organizations/23039/orgnav/roles/12945438) instead of a regular organigram and job descriptions.

 ## Role definition
 ------------------------------------------------------------------------------------------------------------------------------